Are you an advisor? Go to Unbiased Pro

-Retiring in the Virgin Islands: A Complete Guide
+Retiring in the Virgin Islands: a complete guide

-The Virgin Islands, located in the Caribbean Sea, are a popular retirement destination for many Americans seeking a tropical and relaxed environment with access to outdoor activities, stunning beaches, and a welcoming culture.
-With beautiful turquoise waters, palm trees, and year-round warm climate, the Virgin Islands offer a unique retirement experience that attracts many retirees every year.
+The Virgin Islands, a United States territory in the Caribbean Sea, are a popular retirement destination for many Americans seeking a tropical and relaxed environment with access to outdoor activities, stunning beaches, and a welcoming culture.

-What age can you retire in the Virgin Islands?
+At what age can you retire in the Virgin Islands?

 • Social Security benefits: The earliest age at which you can begin receiving Social Security benefits is 62, but if you delay taking benefits, your monthly payments will increase.
 Full retirement age (FRA) is between 66 and 67, depending on your birth year.
 Delaying benefits until after FRA can result in even higher monthly payments.